mosharaf/eecs489/README.md

 ### Prerequisite

-The prerequisite for this course is EECS 281 (Data Structures and Algorithms).
+The working prerequisite for this course is EECS 281 (Data Structures and Algorithms) even though officially it is EECS 482 (Operating Systems).
+The current curriculum of this course does not assume or require any prior knowledge of EECS 482.
-You must also have a good working knowledge of C/C++ and Unix family of operating systems.
+Nonetheless, you must have a good working knowledge of C/C++ and Unix family of operating systems.

 ### Optional Textbook